neverfap-deluxe/nfd-api/content/practices/AOA--P--dissolve-it-down.md

 <hr />

-Much like the <a class="link" href="/articles/slow-it-down">Slow it down</a> exercise, Dissolve it down is about manipulating our perception of reality, in order to exercise control over what our mind thinks and perceive.
+Much like the <a class="link" href="/articles/slow-it-down">Slow it down</a> exercise, Dissolve it down is about changing our interpretation of reality.

+In order to understand why, we need to focus on how humans interpret reality to begin with.

-When you come to think about it, learning to define and describe reality is an essential part of what it means to be human.
+The way humans largely relate to the world is through language.
+We use words and symbols in order to define and describe reality, which forms an essential part of the human experience.

-It's what helps us gauge social situations, learn new theoretical concepts and better understand the world around us.
+It's what helps us gauge social and survival situations, learn new theoretical concepts and better understand the world around us.

-And yet although we live in this predefined world of assumptions based on what we understand, none of it is actually real.
+And yet although we live in this predefined world of assumptions based on what we understand, none of it is actually 'real'.

+Just like how some cultures prefering bowing to shaking hands as a preferred method of greeting, it says nothing about what humans are.

+Extending this further, some cultures view certain people as being more important and more significant than others.

+Yet inspite of this perception, we are all merely people.

+Essentially, what we intend to do with this exercise is help us distinguish between the rules and descriptions of reality, with actual reality itself.

-These are just rules that we have come to appreciate over time, which although serve a wonderful purpose, also distorts how we understand reality.
+While these rules serve a purpose, they can also serve to distort how we understand reality.

 Take what you see in your visual field for example.